 Additional resources for dealing with workplace procrastination

-In addition to the present article, there are several important resources that can help people learn how to deal with workplace procrastination:
+In addition to the present article, there are several important resources that can help you and others learn how to deal with workplace procrastination:

 - An overview of procrastination, which provides more relevant information on this general phenomenon.